 - New perspectives: When entrenched in your research day after day, it’s easy to lose perspective about why your research matters.
 Conversations with non-experts can remind you of this – and even offer fresh perspectives.

-Benefits to your future
+Benefits to your development:

 Without a doubt public engagement activities can enhance your CV in terms of transferable skills and give you lots to talk about in future interviews – whether you’re planning a career within or outside of academia.